 Based on the participation and input of a vast consortium of industry partners, this Plan provides an analysis of the Colorado PEV market and consumers, an assessment of current market barriers, and strategies to optimize growth.
 With this clear picture of the remaining challenges and opportunities, the Colorado PEV market is ready to launch.

-At the beginning of 2013, Colorado is home to approximately 1,300 PEVs and more than 70 Electric Vehicle Charging Stations (EVSE) as well as a wide variety of industry stakeholders invested in the PEV future.
+At the beginning of 2013, Colorado was home to approximately 1,300 PEVs and more than 70 Electric Vehicle Charging Stations (EVSE) as well as a wide variety of industry stakeholders invested in the PEV future.
 As vehicle technology and market factors continue to increase the ability of PEVs to meet consumer demands, PEV adoption will continue to grow.

 In Colorado, sales and market forecasts project that PEVs will see significant growth over the next 2-12 years, with up to 10.2% of the light duty fleet being PEVs in 2025.
 The most immediate need to accommodate this expected shift towards electric transportation is the charging infrastructure to power the vehicles.
 With the participation of many stakeholders, Colorado can create a strong network of EVSE infrastructure that is cost-effective, highly utilized, and truly serves the entire state.